johnbumgarner/johnbumgarner/README.md

   - [Foliofficient](https://www.foliofficient.com)

 - ⚡ Fun facts:
+  - I am an inspiring woodworker
   - I have won mutiple awards for cooking
+  - I have lectured on cyberwar around the world
-  - I have had dinner at one of the British Royal Family Residence
+  - I have had dinner at one of the British Royal Family residences
   - I have attended jungle survival schools in Panama(USASOC) and Philippines(Marines)
-  - I have lectured on cyberwar around the world

 <!--
 **johnbumgarner/johnbumgarner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.